The best process map ever?

 Maybe it’s because we all count five fingers to a hand, but it seems that more than 5 steps just gets us lost.
 Be sure therefore to define maximum five steps that transform your process input to output.
 Get control over the end-to-end process on a high level before trying to detail and improve.

-3 – Put the digital process map tools aside and draw
+3 – Put the digital process map tools aside and draw by hand

 Whiteboards and waving arms engage people WAY more than Visio.
 Everybody can draw five boxes, five arrows and five text phrases – start there.
 And why not document it thereafter by photographing it with your smartphone?
 The simple stuff goes a long way.